SKILLED IN PEDESTRIAN INJURY CASES

 HOW MUCH IS MY PEDESTRIAN ACCIDENT CASE WORTH?

 The value of your Ohio pedestrian accident claim will always depend on the total value of your damages.
 Under Ohio law, accident victims are entitled to be “made whole”.
-This means that victims have a right to be put back into the same position that they would have been in had their pedestrian accident never taken place.
+This means that victims of pedestrian injuries have a right to be put back into the same position that they would have been in had their pedestrian accident never taken place.
 Our aggressive personal injury lawyers help injured pedestrians fight for every penny that they deserve.
 This includes compensation for:

 - Emergency room fees and other hospital bills;